boz1/gxprofiles/docs/SSI_Demo_Scenario.md

 - The issuer could auto-check self-attestation claims like "is the company name part of the email domain" when issuing a vc -> Future
 - What about circular dependencies?!
 Registries?
 - What is the "initialization procedure"
+- Should Bob present ASCS a verifiable presentation which is a combination of vc#0 and vc#1
+- Vcs are now stored on a distributed storage which is accesible by anyone.
+Is this safe?
+- Most of the "finance wallets" on Tezos don't support credentials (i.e. You don't see anything about the credentials you own on your wallet.
+You have to specifically visit your smart contract and access the vc from there).
+Does Spruce have a wallet solution for this besides Credible which is a mobile wallet?

 # Implementation-related Open Questions